Krutarth-P/ECG_Analyzer/README.md

 # ECG_Analyzer
-I code helps analyse the ECG data and returns the patients cardiac health.
+This code helps analyse the electrocardiogram(ECG) data and returns the patients cardiac health.